Centre Hospitalier De Valence

 Sleep apnea study: which treatment is safer for your heart?

-Knowledge-focused CompletedThis study looked at 172 adults with sleep apnea to compare the risk of heart, brain, and eye problems between two common treatments: a CPAP machine and a mouth device.
-Researchers simply observed patients over time without giving any new treatment.
-The goal was to see if one tre…
+Knowledge-focused CompletedThis study looked at 172 adults with obstructive sleep apnea to compare the risk of heart attacks, strokes, and eye problems between two common treatments: a CPAP machine and a dental mouthpiece.
+Researchers did not give any new treatment—they simply observed patients already usi…

 Sponsor: Centre Hospitalier de Valence • Aim: Knowledge-focused